gramiojs/media-group/README.md

 ## TODO

 -   Currently, it stateful, so it does not work with horizontal scaling.
-But for now, i think it is unfixable.
+Fixes would be hard (for example serialize/deserialize context in redis and etc) and maybe slow in perfomance.